devnickocodes/coffee-world/TESTING.md

 ### __Responsiveness Testing__

-I tested the website on a couple of different devices: Dell Vostro 3510, iPhone 12, iPhone 13 Pro, Apple iPad Pro 12.9-inch, 4th generation, Samsung Galaxy S9 and Samsung Galaxy S21.
+I tested the website on a couple of different devices: Dell Vostro 3510, iPhone 12, Apple iPad Pro 12.9-inch, 4th generation, Samsung Galaxy S9 and Samsung Galaxy S21.
 The website loaded very smoothly and the responsiveness of the website adjusted for each screen size.

 - ## __Dell Vostro 3510__